Satya Nadella: 1992–2014

-As CEO (2014–)
+Chief executive officer (2014–present)

 On 4 February 2014, Nadella was announced as the new CEO of Microsoft, the third CEO in the company's history, following Bill Gates and Steve Ballmer.

 In October 2014, Nadella attended an event on Women in Computing and courted controversy after he made a statement that women should not ask for a raise and should trust the system.
 Nadella was criticised for the statement and he later apologized on Twitter.
 He then sent an email to Microsoft employees admitting he was "Completely wrong."

 Nadella's tenure at Microsoft has emphasized working with companies and technologies with which Microsoft also competes, including Apple Inc., Salesforce, IBM, and Dropbox.
 In contrast to previous Microsoft campaigns against the Linux operating system, Nadella proclaimed that "Microsoft ❤️ Linux", and Microsoft joined the Linux Foundation as a Platinum member in 2016.

 Under Nadella, Microsoft revised its mission statement to "empower every person and every organization on the planet to achieve more".
 He orchestrated a cultural shift at Microsoft by emphasizing empathy, collaboration, and 'growth mindset'.
 He has transformed Microsoft's corporate culture into one that emphasizes continual learning and growth.

 In 2014, Nadella's first acquisition with Microsoft was of Mojang, a Swedish game company best known for the computer game Minecraft, for $2.5 billion.
 He followed that by purchasing Xamarin for an undisclosed amount.
 He oversaw the purchase of professional network LinkedIn in 2016 for $26.2 billion.
-On October 26, 2018, Microsoft acquired GitHub for US$7.5 billion.
+On 26 October 2018, Microsoft acquired GitHub for US$7.5 billion.

-Since Nadella became CEO, Microsoft stock had tripled by September 2018, with a 27% annual growth rate.
+As of November 2023, Microsoft stock had increased nearly tenfold since Nadella became CEO in 2014, with a 27% annual growth rate, ending a 14-year period of near zero growth.

+In 2024, Nadella's compensation from Microsoft totaled $79.1 million, an increase of 63% over his 2023 compensation of $48.5 million.

+Sports

+Nadella, Soma Somasegar, Samir Bodas, Ashok Krishnamurthi, Sanjay Parthasarathy, and the GMR Group purchased the Seattle Orcas cricket team which is a part of 2023 Major League Cricket season.